sleepingkiwi/jonathanbaggaley/src/work/schoolboy-cruise-78.md

   invite a questioning of how we view photographic images from distinct genres.

-  This work was prefigured, by some 20 years, by a project documenting sculptural works produced in the mid 1980's.
+  This work was prefigured, by some 20 years, in a project documenting sculptural works produced during the mid 1980's.
 This project: *Excess* can be viewed [here](https://jonathanbaggaley.com/excess/).
 projectContent:
   - name: "01"
     image: